mamun2519/learn-devOps-concept/Bash-Scripting/readme.md

 - fish
 - zsh

+### What is my shell types?

+⇒ you can check using this command

+- echo $0

 ### Why Bash-Scripting?

 ⇒ System maintenance and monitoring: Bash scripting **allows administrators to monitor system health and perform maintenance tasks**.